Tree Removal Laws for Your Property

 By Vesta Copestakes, Co-written with Jeff Rebischung of Fine Tree Care*

 * This is, in essence, part 2 of the article we ran in the November, 2012 edition of the Sonoma County Gazette, People Power Stops Timber Harvest about the Hacienda neighborhood in Forestville.
-When I researched that story, I asked Jeff Rebischung (a Gazette advertiser) about the laws on small timber harvests, since he is a Licensed Timber Operator.
+When I researched that story, I asked Jeff Rebischung about the laws on small timber harvests, since he is a Licensed Timber Operator.
 In talking with Kimberly Sone, the CalFire Division Chief who is responsible for inspecting those jobs (and subsequently stopped them when violations occurred), she told me that Fine Tree Care is regarded as an authority on this subject.
 Jeff wrote a very detailed version of this article, filled with laws and legal language, which I translated to make it reader-friendly for non-professionals.

 It’s My Land.
 I can do anything I want…NOT!

 Can I cut down trees on my own property?

 It’s YOUR land..right?
 Therefore you can do anything you want because you own it and are responsible for it.

 That may seem logical, but it’s simply not the case, especially if you are part of a watershed, or your property is along a creek or river.
 What you do with your land has impacts far beyond your parcel boundaries, so you have to live within the laws.

 If you are trimming trees, that’s one thing, but if you are removing them…Forest Practice Laws come into play.
 You may think that Timber Harvest Plans only apply to people taking out lots of trees on acres of land, but that’s not the case.
 Homeowners removing trees to eliminate fire hazards, or because trees are too close to the house, also have to comply with these laws.